3 wanted for stealing snow blowers from repair shop in Weymouth

-WEYMOUTH, Mass.
-(WHDH) — Police are looking for two men and a woman wanted for stealing snow blowers from a repair shop in Weymouth.
+WEYMOUTH, MA (WHDH) - Police are looking for two men and a woman wanted for stealing snow blowers from a repair shop in Weymouth.

+Mike Murphy, who owns Murphy’s Small Engine Repair with his father, said his father noticed the three missing snow blowers when he went into work last week.

 “It’s very frustrating, obviously,” said Murphy.
-“It’s not the crime of the century, obviously, but for us being a small business right before the holidays, the machines aren’t cheap and to replace them’s not cheap also.”
+“It’s not the crime of the century, obviously, but for us being a small business right before the holidays, the machines aren’t cheap and to replace them is not cheap also.”

 Police released surveillance video showing two men using wire cutters to snip cable and roll two snow blowers onto a pickup truck.
 They took off but about half an hour later, police said one of the men returned with a woman and they loaded the third snow blower onto the truck.